Hadjimina/Reddit_Morality_Analysis/Feature explanations.md

 'writing_sty_sent_subjectivity' = How subjective/objective the post is.
 0 = very objective, 1 = very subjective

 ## Focus Pronoun
 Check various types of pronouns and count how often they appeared as the subject or object.
-Also counts possessive pronouns.
+Also counts possessive pronouns & adjectives.
 Divided by number of words in the text if normalised.
 ML based.

 'writing_sty_focus_i_subj' = How often pronoun 1. person singular pronoun appeared as the subject.